 But oh, how painful the journey.
 As children, our elders are who we look to when we’re learning how to react appropriately.
 Most parents will remember the first time their child fell, and instantly focused on mum or dad to see whether or not they should cry.
 I know I do.
 It was a seminal breakthrough in terms of understanding the workings of my son’s tiny mind, and defacto, the workings of the world.

 Come and hang out with other witchy empaths in our facebook group HERE.

-In my family, excessive displays of emotion were highly disapproved of.
-I don’t think we were ever actually told that it was a sign of weakness, but the implication was unmistakeable.
-We were do-ers, not thinkers.
+In my family, excessive displays of emotion are highly disapproved of.
+I don’t remember being told that it was a sign of weakness, but the implication is unmistakeable.
+We are do-ers, not thinkers.
 My mother had no time for theatrics and little patience with angst.
 Any self examination was dismissed as wallowing, and brutally discouraged.

 My father would ask how we felt, but I quickly learned a positive response was required to avoid an extensive lecture.
 So when I left home at 16, it was into a chaotic maelstrom.
 I finally had the freedom to express myself, minus the tools to actually achieve this.

 This post wasn’t intended to be my life story, so I’ll move on now, but the scene has been set.
 For anyone thinking they’re probably an empath, check out my pointers below.